syncthing/docs/events/folderrejected.rst

 FolderRejected
 --------------

+.. deprecated:: v1.13.0
+   This event is still emitted for compatibility, but deprecated.
+Use the replacement :ref:`pending-folders-changed` event instead.

 Emitted when a device sends index information for a folder we do not have, or have but do not share with the device in question.